-The four keys and the encoder, the high-resolution and clear colour display, and a well thoughtout menu structure enable the user to quickly change and configure the device's settings completely without a computer.
+The four keys, the two encoders 1 and 2, the high-resolution and clear colour display, and a well thoughtout menu structure enable the user to quickly change and configure the device's settings completely without a computer.
 Help notes and clear markers in the display guide the user through all functions.